-- a.
-The birth, adoption or state placement of a child, provided the requested delay occurs within twelve (12) months of such birth, adoption or state placement; - b.
+- b.
 A documented medical condition of the faculty member that precludes him or her from engaging in the full array of faculty responsibilities, with or without reasonable accommodation; or - c.
 An approved leave of absence from the University.

 Any request for a delay in consideration for tenure must be made, in writing, to the Dean and must set forth specifically the basis for the request.
 The faculty member making the request must provide any additional information or documentation reasonably requested by the Dean or Provost.
 The Provost, in consultation with the Dean may approve or deny such request at their reasonable discretion.
 If the request to delay consideration for tenure is granted, the notice granting such delay shall specify the length of the delay, up to one (1) year.